On this page

 Victoria’s Social Enterprise Strategy

 Australia’s first-ever strategy for the social enterprise sector was launched by the Victorian Government in February 2017.
-The Social Enterprise Strategy has identified four areas for action, including increasing the impact and innovation of social enterprise, building business capacity and skills, and improving market access.
+The Social Enterprise Strategy has identified four areas for action, including:

-The Strategy and further information on its initiatives can be found on the Department of Economic Development, Jobs, Transport and resources website.
+The Strategy and further information on its initiatives can be found on the Department of Jobs, Regions and Precincts website.

 Map for Impact research report